lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-error2 title="Example use of error message with SUITES_R."}
 {: artwork-align="center"}

-As the Initiator's list of supported cipher suites and order of preference is fixed, and the Responder only accepts message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder supports, the parties can verify that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.
-If the selected cipher suite is not the first cipher suite in SUITES_I that the Responder supports, the Responder will discontinue the protocol.
+Note that the Initiator's list of supported cipher suites and order of preference is fixed (see {{asym-msg1-form}} and {{init-proc-msg1}}).
+Furthermore, the Responder shall only accept message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder supports (see {{resp-proc-msg1}}).
+Following this procedure ensures that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.
+If the selected cipher suite is not the first cipher suite which the Responder supports in SUITES_I, then Responder will discontinue the protocol.
+If SUITES_I in message_1 is manipulated then the integrity verification of message_2 containing the transcript hash TH_2 = H( message_1, data_2 ) will fail and the Initiator will discontinue the protocol.

 # Transferring EDHOC and Deriving an OSCORE Context {#transfer}